 Thursday, September 28, 2017 - 6:00pm

 DAN BARKER is co-president of the Freedom From Religion Foundation.
 He was elected co-president of the Foundation with Annie Laurie Gaylor in 2004, with whom he is co-host of Freethought Radio, a national weekly talk show.
 He is a contributing editor of Freethought Today and is involved with the Foundation’s state/church lawsuits.
 He regularly travels the country and the world giving lectures, performing concerts, and participating in debates with theists, many at college and university campuses.
 A former minister and evangelist, his books include Just Pretend: A Freethought Book for Children and Losing Faith in Faith: From Preacher To Atheist.
-His newest book is The Good Atheist: Living a Purpose-Filled Life Without God (2011).
+Recent books include Life Driven Purpose: How an Atheist Finds Meaning (2015), GOD: The Most Unpleasant Character in All Fiction (2016), and the forthcoming Make Up Your Mind: Do We Really Have Free Will?
+(2018).

 KHALID LATIF is Executive Director and Chaplain (Imam) for the Islamic Center at New York University (NYU).
 In 2005, Imam Latif was appointed the first Muslim chaplain at NYU.
 At NYU, Khalid initiated his vision for a pluralistic American Muslim community, rooted on campus and reaching out to the city.
 In 2006, Imam Latif was appointed the first Muslim chaplain at Princeton University.
 In 2007, Imam Latif's position was fully institutionalized at New York University, and so he committed himself to building Muslim community life there.
 Today's Islamic Center is a leader among American Muslim organizations, uniquely shaped to contribute to the future of Muslim practice in the West.